-Tegan asked me if I’d seen them in concert before.
+Tegan asked whether I’d seen them in concert before.

-My social saviour Tegan Quin jumped in with an explanation of how Friday’s show would be different to Thursday’s show.
+Tegan, my social savior at this point, jumped in with an explanation of how this concert would be different to the previous night’s.
 I listened attentively.
-Sara clarified that, actually, it wouldn’t be much different at all.
-I made a joke about how everyone stays seated at the Opera House.
+Sara countered that, actually, it won’t be different at all.
+I panned another joke, something about how no-one ever stands up at the Opera House.
 They laughed.
-Crushed it.
+Nailed it.

 “Let’s take a photo!”, Tegan said.

-Cameras transform me from a somewhat collected individual into a hot anxious mess, and therefore my farewell was neither proper nor dignified.
-As soon as Jeremy took the pic and as I felt their arms relax from my back, I threw a wave in their general direction and bolted for the door.
+My farewell was neither proper nor dignified.
+As soon as I heard the camera shutter click and felt Tegan and Sara’s arms start to relax along my back, I threw a quick wave in their general direction and bolted for the door.